 To view the results, select View IC validation results from the context menu.
 A results panel is displayed, showing each intercompany rule that was executed with its status:

-• Warning – a difference was found
+• Warning – a difference was found and no tolerance thresholds are configured for the rule

 Intercompany validation results are displayed.